 31 Jan Total Ability’s Michelina Pelosi – A Life Unbroken

-Michelina Pelosi has recently joined the team here at Total Ability assisting Paul and Geoff, but there’s much more to her story: Michelina has had a remarkable journey in life – one worth sharing.
+Michelina Pelosi has recently joined the team here at Total Ability assisting Paul, but there’s much more to her story: Michelina has had a remarkable journey in life – one worth sharing.

 Aged only 18, a tragic road accident in 1989 left Michelina with an L2 spinal cord injury.
 Michelina’s journey since has been one of profound self-analysis that has led to self-discovery and ultimately self-development.

 It has left Michelina with a deep sense that her ‘calling’ was to help other people who felt that their life had been ‘broken’ in some way, much as her accident had initially left her seemingly ‘broken’.